-We made a giant batch of our Quick Tomato Sauce recipe, divided it into 3-cup samples, and spiked some with either sugar or baking soda.
+To determine which method is more effective, we made a giant batch of ourQuick Tomato Sauce, divided it into 3-cup samples, and spiked some with either sugar or baking soda, then tasted each side by side.
 The sample enhanced with just ¼ teaspoon of sugar tasted bright, balanced, and more intense in tomato flavor, while the sample with an equal amount of baking soda was deemed flat and solely sweet.

 Next we tried scaling back the baking soda to 1/8 teaspoon.
 While tasters found this sauce closer to the sugar-adjusted version, it was still not as complex.